Pratikshinde55/Ansible-setup-onAWS/README.md

 NOTE: Do same Key-copy method to all target nodes .

-.....Here our instances is successfully connected by "ssh"
+........Here our instances is successfully connected by "ssh"........